quantumlib/Stim/doc/python_api_reference_vDev.md

                 detector error model.
 Red lines are errors crossing a logical observable.
 Blue lines are undecomposed hyper errors.
+            "matchgraph-svg-html": Same as matchgraph-svg but with the SVG wrapped in a resizable HTML iframe.
             "matchgraph-3d": A 3d model of the decoding graph of the detector error model.
 Red lines are errors crossing a logical observable.
 Blue lines are undecomposed hyper